Mizoram: Union Territory (1972–1987)

 Following years of unrest and insurgency, Mizoram was granted Union Territory status on 21 January 1972, separating it from Assam.
 This move was part of a larger reorganisation in India's Northeast, which also saw the creation of Meghalaya and Arunachal Pradesh.
 Although this provided Mizos with greater autonomy, it fell short of full statehood, and the Mizo National Front (MNF) continued its armed struggle for complete independence.

 However, in 1973, the Indian central government expelled foreign missionaries, which unintentionally led to a revival of indigenous Mizo culture.
-One of the most notable revivals was Chapchar Kut, a traditional Mizo new harvest year festival that had faded under Christian influence.
-In 1973, the first Chief Minister C. Chhunga, wearing traditional Mizo attire, officially inaugurated the festival’s return.
-While Chapchar Kut was revived, it underwent Christianization, with zu (rice beer) omitted and new elements like dance formations inspired by David’s Star introduced.
+One of the most notable revivals was Chapchâr Kût, a traditional Mizo new harvest year festival that had faded under Christian influence.
+In 1973, the first Chief Minister Ch.
+Chhûnga, wearing traditional Mizo attire, officially inaugurated the festival's return.
+While Chapchar Kut was revived, it underwent Christianization, with zû (rice beer) omitted and new elements like dance formations inspired by David's Star introduced.

 After years of diplomatic efforts, Prime Minister Rajiv Gandhi and MNF leader Laldenga signed the Mizoram Peace Accord on 30 June 1986.
 This historic agreement ended two decades of insurgency, with MNF leaders agreeing to disarm and join mainstream politics.
-As part of the accord, Mizoram was granted full statehood on 20 February 1987, becoming India’s 23rd state.
+As part of the accord, Mizoram was granted full statehood on 20 February 1987, becoming India's 23rd state.
 Laldenga became the first Chief Minister of the State of Mizoram, and the state was given two seats in the Parliament, one each in the Lok Sabha and in the Rajya Sabha, marking the beginning of a peaceful and democratic era.